 Facing charges relating to an offense that happened while you were distracted?

 The defense team with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience in defending people charged with all types of traffic offenses – felony offenses, misdemeanor offenses, and civil infractions.
 Our attorneys are also some of the most highly regarded lawyers in Michigan.
-Our attorneys appear in courtrooms all over the state.
+We appear in courtrooms all over the state.
 Facing criminal charges can be scary, and it is essential to have the best legal representation to protect you.
-Our defense lawyers have an unparalleled track record of winning in court, and we will find a way to help you.
+You do not want to appear in court with lawyers unless they have an unparalleled track record of winning in court.
+We will find a way to help you.